andreas-prouza/ibm-i-build/README.md

 4. objecte_list.mk

-    A list of all objects and their dependencies<br/>
+    A list of all objects and their dependencies.<br/>
-    First all objects are stored in a variable with a blank as separator
+    First all objects are stored in a variable with a blank as separator.

-    Then all objects with dependencies are listed including all dependiencies which ```make``` should consider
+    Then all objects with dependencies are listed including all dependiencies which ```make``` should consider.<br/>
+    You can find a detailed description in this file.

 5. make_compile_rules.mk

-    For all type of objects the build command is defined (RPG, CL, DSPF, SQL Tables, ...)<br/>
+    For all type of objects you want to create the build command needs to be defined here (RPG, CL, DSPF, SQL Tables, ...)<br/>
+    I already set up the compile rules, so it should be able to handle most of your (ILE) builds.<br/>
+    If you also want to build objects like menues or printer files, you can simple add the command at the end of this file.

 ## Run GNU Make